deon-george/Scam-Undoo/README.md

 1. The user enters a URL in the frontend dashboard.
 2. The frontend sends the URL to `POST /api/scan` on the Flask backend.
-3. The backend extracts a small set of numeric features from the URL.
+3. The backend extracts 17 numeric features from the URL.
-4. The trained XGBoost model predicts a probability distribution over the 3 classes.
+4. The trained XGBoost model predicts the probability of phishing.
-5. The backend returns the predicted label, confidence, and extracted features.
+5. The backend returns the predicted label, confidence, extracted features, and SHAP-based explanation.

 ## Machine Learning Architecture